A Wild Walk to Cape Wrath

-Sandwood Bay is a majestic beach that can only be accessed on foot or by boat.
-Sitting on the beach in the morning mist, it is easy to imagine Vikings landing their longboats here to seek shelter from storms.
-Indeed, Sandwood takes its name from the old norse word Sandvatn, meaning sand-water.
+Sandwood Bay is shrouded in myths of mermaids, shipwrecks and hauntings, but today it's covered in mist.
+Sitting on the beach, it’s easy to close your eyes and imagine Vikings landing their longboats here.
+Indeed, Sandwood takes its name from the old Norse word Sandvatn, meaning sand-water.

-Following the coastal path North, brings you to a fence that marks the beginning of the army live firing range, which covers most of the land around Cape Wrath.
-If the red warning flag is not flying, it’s safe to cross.
+Following path for a short way brings you to a fence that marks the beginning of the army firing range which covers most of the land surrounding Cape Wrath.

 Walking to Cape Wrath from Kinlochbervie